Edgio

 • Administer API Security rulesets from the API Security page.

-• Apply an API Security ruleset to production traffic by adding it to a Security App configuration and then determining how it will be enforced.
-Multiple Security App configurations may use the same API Security ruleset.
+• Apply an API Security ruleset to production traffic by adding it to a Security Application configuration and then determining how it will be enforced.
+Multiple Security Application configurations may use the same API Security ruleset.

 • It may take up to 2 minutes for an update to an API Security ruleset to be applied across our entire network.